-Marijuana-Infused Product (MIP) means a product infused with marijuana that is intended for use or consumption, including but not limited to edible products, ointments, aerosols, oils, and tinctures.
-These products, when created or sold by a RMD, shall not be considered a food or a drug as defined in M.G.L. c.
+Marijuana-Infused Product (MIP) means a Marijuana Product infused with Marijuana that is intended for use or consumption, including but not limited to Edibles, ointments, aerosols, oils, and Tinctures.
+A MIP when created or sold by a Marijuana Establishment or MTC, shall not be considered a food or a drug as defined in M.G.L. c.
 94, s.
-1.
+1. MIPs are a type of Marijuana Product.